matheus-beck/blog/about.md

 ---
 # Matheus Beck
 <div style="text-align:justify">
-I'm a computer engineering student at the Federal University of Bahia who loves software development 🇧🇷
+I'm a computer engineering student at the Federal University of Bahia who loves software development :man_technologist:
 <br>
-In 2016 I got a scholarship from CAPES to study computer science for one year at Grenoble INP - Ensimag in France 🇫🇷
+In 2016 I got a scholarship from CAPES to study computer science for one year at Grenoble INP - Ensimag in France :croissant:
 <br>
-I have more than one year of work experience in the software industry 👨‍💻
+I have more than one year of work experience in the software industry :factory:
 </div>
 <br>
 You can check my Portfolio at [https://www.gitshowcase.com/matheus-beck](https://www.gitshowcase.com/matheus-beck)